webbycrown/kiaweds-statamic-theme/content/collections/team/russell-sprout.md

     content:
       -
         type: text
-        text: 'Known for his meticulous attention to detail, he ensures that every aspect—from venue to lighting to guest flow—is executed flawlessly.
+        text: 'Known for his meticulous attention to detail, he ensures that every aspect from venue to lighting to guest flow is executed flawlessly.
 He works closely with clients to understand their goals and infuses each event with meaning, emotion, and innovation.'
   -
     type: paragraph
     content: